tiarno/reachtim/content/articles/bottle.md

 ### The Skeleton of an App {: .article-title}

-Every application has a similar skeleton.
-This is the body of the `people` application.
+Every application will have a similar skeleton.
+This is the `people` application.
+First make the necessary imports, get a connection to the MongoDB database `test` collection and instantiate our application, `app` (known as `people.app` to the `wsgi` adapter).

     :::python
     from bottle import Bottle, view, request